EUthana/EUthana_Project/Comm/readme.md

 All prices are for reference only, depending on the complexity of the design.Most models will be 800 USD+

+# ▉ Commission Process ▉

+● Negotiated price

+● Deposit payment (50% of total)

+● weekly feedback

+● Final Check and deliver the model

+● Rest payment (50% of total)

 # ▉ speciality and limitations ▉

 ### I specialize in:

--3D model with more than 95% similarity to the Live 2D art/reference sheet you provided.
+● 3D model with more than 95% similarity to the Live 2D art/reference sheet you provided.

--Diverse costumes can be made, including uncommon decorations such as extensive armor, scales, and exoskeletons.
+● Diverse costumes can be made, including uncommon decorations such as extensive armor, scales, and exoskeletons.

--I can make furry & robotic humanoid modding, but it is important to note that they have an extra price.
+● I can make furry & robotic humanoid modding, but it is important to note that they have an extra price.
 Please DM me for a detailed discussion.

--please refer to my twitter for more references :3
+● please refer to my twitter for more references :3

 ### I do not offer the following options:

--hyper-realistic models
+● hyper-realistic models

--explicit R18 content.
+● explicit R18 content.

+● I am unable to model unclear designs, multiple references, and verbal descriptions.
+Please be 100% sure of what you want from the start

+# ▉ FAQ ▉

+###  Can the commissioned model be used for NSFW?

+▶ Sure, I can't make R18 content but it is feasible for R18 and NSFW.

+###  can you make a head or base only?

+▶ Sorry, I'm not accepting at the moment.

+### For some reason I don't want to commission anymore, can I cancel it?

+▶ Yes, but I will not return the deposit that already paid.
+To avoid this, please double check before you pay the deposit.

+### When do I get feedback? is it possible for me to change anything?

+▶ I will update as soon as the commission begins, usually once a week and more frequently as we get closer to delivery.

+You can always tell me what needs to be replaced or changed before I start working on the part you want to change, otherwise I won't change it.

+Before the rig phase, I can accept substantial modifications (I will inform you) After the rig, all major modifications will be additionally priced.

+### I am a returning customer, can I customize new outfit?

+▶Sure, just provide me with an image or concept design of your new outfit and I can make it for you.

 # ▉ Disclaimers ▉